 Second, presenting gets you known in your field.
 If you present at the British Educational Research Association conference, researchers in education research know your name.
 If you present at the Health Services Research conference, health researchers know your work.
 This matters for job applications, grant proposals, and future collaboration opportunities.

-Fourth, it's genuinely impressive on your CV.
+Fourth, it's truly impressive on your CV.
 Graduate employers and postgraduate programmes notice when you've presented research.
 It signals confidence, communication ability, and commitment to your field beyond your degree.
 At universities like Cambridge, Oxford, and Edinburgh, researchers who present their dissertation research are more successful in competitive postgraduate applications.

 ---

 The discussion chapter is often the section of a dissertation that students find most challenging, as it requires you to move beyond describing your findings and begin interpreting what those findings actually mean.
-A strong discussion chapter draws explicit connections between your results and the existing literature, explaining how your findings either support, contradict, or add nuance to what previous researchers have reported in similar studies.
+A strong discussion chapter draws explicit connections between your results and the existing literature, explaining how your findings either support, contradict, or add detail to what previous researchers have reported in similar studies.
 It is also important to acknowledge the limitations of your own research honestly, since markers are far more impressed by a researcher who demonstrates intellectual humility than one who overstates the significance of their findings.
 You should also consider the practical implications of your research, discussing what your findings might mean for professionals working in your field and suggesting directions that future research might take to build on your work.

 The process of editing and proofreading your dissertation is just as important as the process of writing it, and students who neglect this final stage of the work often find that their mark is lower than it might otherwise have been.
 Editing involves reviewing your dissertation at the level of argument and structure, checking that each chapter fulfils its purpose, that your argument is logically sequenced, and that the transitions between sections are clear and effective.
 Proofreading is a more detailed process that focuses on surface-level errors such as spelling mistakes, grammatical errors, inconsistent punctuation, and incorrectly formatted references that can distract your reader and undermine the professionalism of your work.
 Leaving sufficient time between completing your draft and submitting the final version will allow you to approach the editing and proofreading process with fresh eyes, making it easier to spot errors and inconsistencies that you might otherwise overlook.